Lay It Down (Lloyd song)

-"Lay It Down" is a song by American R&B recording artist Lloyd taken from his fourth studio album King of Hearts.
+"Lay It Down" is a song by American R&B singer Lloyd taken from his fourth studio album King of Hearts (2011).
 The track, which serves as the album's lead single, was produced by Polow da Don and samples Patti LaBelle's "Love, Need and Want You", as well as "Corn" by Zhnark.
 The single was originally released via YoungGoldie.com on August 15, 2010, and was released via iTunes on August 31, 2010.

 Music video

 The music video was shot in Los Angeles, California and directed by Mickey Finnegan.
 It premiered on October 12, 2010, on BET's 106 & Park.
 The video has peaked at #4 on the show.
 K.D.
 Aubert plays the leading lady with Keri Hilson and Polow da Don making cameo appearances throughout the video.
-As of February 2024 the video has over 110 million views on Lloyd YouTube channel.
+As of February 2024 the video has over 110 million views on Lloyd's YouTube channel.

 Remixes

 In a radio interview, Lloyd revealed the song would have three official remixes.

 The first official remix released for pop radio features rock drums and American rapper B.o.B, and background vocals from the group Rock City on January 21, 2011.
-It was sent to radio in March 2011.
+It was sent to radio on March 1, 2011.

 The second official remix, with fellow R&B singer R. Kelly was for urban radio.
 It was released on January 12, 2011 as "the G-Mix" and featured verses from Kelly and Jeezy along with new lyrics from Lloyd.

 The third official remix featured a then unrevealed artist who people "wouldn't expect to hear."
 The third remix was released on December 29, 2010, entitled "Lay it Down Part II – A Tribute to the Legends."
 It features Patti LaBelle and pays tribute to singer Aretha Franklin and the late fellow singer Teena Marie.

 All three of the remixes were included and released on a digital EP via iTunes on February 15, 2011.

 R&B girl group RichGirl created a remix to the song, released on their Fall in Love with RichGirl mixtape.

 R&B Artist K. Michelle also released an unofficial remix of the song.